-Body iron stores and the risk of carotid atherosclerosis: prospective results from the Bruneck study (5), charts and teaching slides
+Body iron stores and the risk of carotid atherosclerosis: prospective results from the Bruneck study (5) Free full text (PDF) and/or Free full text with Internet links, charts and teaching slides

 In a 1997 report from the from the above-described Austrian cohort, researchers quantified the association of atherosclerosis and lipid peroxidation.
 The researchers reported, “Changes in iron stores during the follow-up period modified atherosclerosis risk, in that a lowering was beneficial and further iron accumulation exerted unfavorable effects.”
 And they concluded, “The present study provided strong epidemiological evidence for a role of iron stores in early atherogenesis and suggests promotion of lipid peroxidation as the main underlying pathomechanism.”
 [Health-e-Iron note: Figures 1 & 3 from the study above appear below]

 Figure 1.
 Crude and regression-standardized risks of incident atherosclerosis (1990 to 1995) according to ferritin quintiles.
 Figure documents dose-response relation between ferritin measurements and risk of early atherogenesis. n=476.